 Set Up Your Defenses

 Garden stores and nurseries sell bee guards for hummingbird feeders.
-These tiny grates come in red or yellow -- never choose the yellow ones, as yellow attracts the problem insects -- and sit over the feeding tubes on the feeder.
-The hummingbird's tongue can fit through the grate but the grate blocks insects from poking their heads down the feeding tubes to access the nectar.
+These tiny grates come in red or yellow—never choose the yellow ones, as yellow attracts the problem insects—and sit over the feeding tubes on the feeder.
+The hummingbird's tongue can fit through the openings, but the grate blocks insects from poking their heads down the feeding tubes to access the nectar.
 As their name suggests, bee guards work most effectively against bees and have limited success against wasps.

 Working at the Wasp Wash

 Keep things clean.
-Dirty feeders are more likely to experience problems.
-For example, leaking sugar nectar attracts wasps and bees and can be one of the first things that lure the pests to the feeder.
+Dirty feeders are more likely to experience problems—leaking sugar nectar attracts wasps and bees and can lure the pests to the feeder.
 Inspect the feeder regularly for cracks and replace it with a new feeder if any leaks are present.
 Monitor the feeder on hot days when heat may cause the sugar nectar to expand and overflow out of the feeder.
 Wipe away drips and leaks as soon as they're noticed.
 Finally, wash and rinse the outside of the feeder thoroughly every few days.

 Set Up a Decoy

 As the common saying goes, if you can't beat 'em, join 'em.
-Set out a yellow bowl -- the color of choice for these pests -- in the sun approximately 6 feet away from the hummingbird feeder.
+Set out a yellow bowl—the color of choice for these pests—in the sun, approximately six feet away from the hummingbird feeder.
 Fill it with an extra-strength sugar solution.
-Anything that's stronger than a 5-to-1 water-to-sugar ratio is effective wasp and bee bait.
+Anything that's stronger than a 5-to-1 water-to-sugar ratio is effective as a wasp and bee bait.
 The wasps and bees will choose the easily accessible nectar in the yellow bowl over the less-attractive red hummingbird feeder with bee guard installed, leaving the hummingbirds to eat in peace.